nywinewench/fan-fiction-archive/quincy/chapter-1.md

 faint backlight of various electronics, their smells intertwined with those of the processing machinery.
 The Schnees were really upping they security presence if they were willing to shell out for Atlas security androids.
-Quincy couldn't pause for the androids' simultaneous monotone monologues to conclude- training told them the androids' rifles would already be raising.
+Quincy couldn't pause for the androids' simultaneous monotone monologues to conclude&mdash;
+training told them the androids' rifles would already be raising.
 They drew their sword from the sheath on their back and pointed it at the nearest android.

-Lacuna- Quincy's sword, held in a wood-patterned sheath that hung magnetized across their back.
+Lacuna&mdash; Quincy's sword, held in a wood-patterned sheath that hung magnetized across their back.
 Modeled after a Han _jian_, its thin, double-edged blade extended three feet from an ornate but diminutive guard.
 Its pommel was a revolver-like barrel and hammer, capped below by ornate loops from which hung twin celadon tassels.
 Against the threaded grip lay the hammer's trigger and trigger-guard, and around the trigger, Quincy's index finger squeezed tightly.

 The hammer cocked backwards, the pommel-barrel turned, and the hammer dropped.
 In a heartbeat, Lacuna's blade exploded forward, extending in segments across